psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 To publish your dataset, you need to add the GIN repository as a *sibling* of your dataset.
-To do so, use `datalad siblings add`, substituting your user name and dataset name below (note that the url is displayed for you on the GIN website after creating the repository).
+To do so, use `datalad siblings add`, substituting your user name and dataset name below (note that the URL is displayed for you on the GIN website after creating the repository).
 Note that since this is the first time you will be connecting to the GIN server via SSH, you will likely be asked to